/ Artist Statement

 / Bio

-Jane Crappsley is a Melbourne based artist who works across drawing, print media, and light.
-She graduated from the National Institute of the Arts in 2001 with a BA in Visual Arts (Hons) and in 2007 completed an Advanced Diploma in Multimedia (Interactive) at Victoria University.
+Jane Crappsley is a Melbourne based artist with a background in drawing, printmaking and digital technologies.
+She graduated from the Canberra School of Art (ANU) in 2001 with a Bachelor of Visual Arts (Honours) and in 2007 completed an Advanced Diploma in Multimedia (Interactive) at Victoria University.

 Her drawings and prints have been exhibited in a number of national exhibitions, and have won numerous prizes, including ‘Outstanding Artistic Expression’ at the Nokia Arts Awards Asia-Pacific, in Seoul, Korea.
 Her work is held in public and private collections throughout Australia.
-She has also been commissioned to create art for public places including the Tram Stop 21 project (2008) and the Royal Brisbane Womens' Hospital Platform project (2011).
+She has also been commissioned to create site-responsive art for public spaces in Melbourne and Brisbane.

-After exhibiting her first kinetic light installation with Experimenta (Melbourne) in 2002, Jane has continued her exploration into light, space and audience experience.
+After exhibiting her first kinetic light installation with Experimenta (Melbourne) in 2002, Jane has continued to develop works exploring light, space and audience experience.
 In 2007 she completed her light installation ‘Responsive light drawing’ which combined fibre optics, LED’s and motion detection to create a sculptural light drawing that gradually revealed itself by responding to your movement through the space.

 / CV